echolevel/AmigaPal/README.md

 * Built with Electron, so should run on MacOS, Windows and Linux
 * Drag and drop files to load, or load an entire directory for batch conversion to 8svx
-* Supports .wav, .mp3, .ogg, .flac, .aiff/.aif and .raw as source audio files, at any bitdepths or samplerates that SoX can handle (lots)
+* Supports .wav, .mp3, .ogg, .flac, .aiff/.aif and .aac as source audio files, at any bitdepths or samplerates that SoX can handle (lots)
 * .wav, .mp3, .ogg and .flac files have a waveform display and preview player for selecting time ranges to which the output will be trimmed. .aiff/aif don't display or play back, but can still be converted to 8svx as normal.
 If your SoX version doesn't have ogg/flac libraries installed, importing those filetypes will fail silently.
 * Estimated (but fairly close) target filesize and duration are calculated on the fly, so you can trim/downsample a sample to fit within your tracker module format's size limit (128kb for Protracker .MOD, though commonly believed to be 64kb - including by some popular replayers)
 * Select a target ProTracker note to automatically set the relevant samplerate